 The Kjölur Route

-Don’t miss your chance to see some of Europe’s most beautiful scenery by embarking on one of the best hikes in Iceland.
+Don’t miss your chance to see some of Europe’s most beautiful scenery by embarking on one of the best hikes in Iceland during the summer.
 Iceland offers some of the most unforgettable landscapes, and by exploring the country on foot, you can discover some of this Nordic island’s most sensational hidden gems.